In this guide, we are going to show you how to change a door handle.

 - Once I am happy that the new handle is positioned properly, I tighten all of the screws.

-Well, in some cases, you’ll find that you accidentally end up pushing the spindle too far into the handle that has already been fixed to the door.
-If this happens, then you can use the pliers to pull the spindle back out.
+Well, in some cases, you’ll find that you accidentally end up pushing the spindle too far into the handle that has already been fixed to the other side of the door.

-Once the first handle has been securely fitted to the door, repeat the exact same steps for the handle on the other side:
+Once the first handle has been securely fitted to the door, repeat the exact same steps for the handle on the other side.

-Tip: If you are replacing the door handles on a set of double doors, make sure that both sets of handles are vertically aligned with each other before you screw them in.
+If you are replacing the door handles on a set of double doors, make sure that both sets of handles are vertically aligned with each other before you screw them in.

 This is one of those small DIY jobs that is relatively easy to do.
 However, it can still take a little bit of practice to get it “just right”.